-Mother tounge tutor assistance is a resource to support and cooperate with teachers in the education of newly arrived migrant pupils.
+Mother tongue tutor assistance is a resource to support and cooperate with teachers in the education of newly arrived migrant pupils.
 Schools are obligated to organise the teaching in a way that gives pupils with another mother tongue the conditions to develop their mother tongue as well as Swedish.
-According to the Education Ordinance (Skolförordning, 2011:185) and Upper Secondary School Ordinance (Gymnasieförordning, 2010:2039), a pupil that doesn't manage to follow the regular education in Swedish, has the right to support in the form of mother tounge tutor assistance if there is a risk that the pupil doesn't reach the knowledge requirements in at least one or more subjects.
-Mother tounge tutor assistance can also be given in the student's strongest school language.
-Education programmes in Mother tounge tutor assistance can for example be found within higher vocational education (yrkeshögskola)
+According to the Education Ordinance (Skolförordning, 2011:185) and Upper Secondary School Ordinance (Gymnasieförordning, 2010:2039), a pupil that doesn't manage to follow the regular education in Swedish, has a right to receive support in form of mother tongue tutor assistance if there is a risk that the pupil doesn't reach the knowledge requirements in at least one subject.
+Mother tongue tutor assistance can also be given in the student's strongest school language.
+Education programmes in Mother tongue tutor assistance can for example be found within higher vocational education (yrkeshögskola)

 Teaching assistants is a new profession within the Swedish school system.
-Teaching assistants are meant to both meet the shortage of teachers and act as support for techers in school.
+Teaching assistants are meant to both meet the shortage of teachers and act as support for teachers in school.
 During 2018 the role started to take form but the specific work duties are decided based on the needs of each school.
-However the teaching assistant can never take over the teaching duties of a authorized teacher.
+However the teaching assistant can never take over the teaching duties of an authorized teacher.
 Teaching assistans can for example support the teacher with administration such as copying and handling forms.
 The support can also be within the social aspects of the school environment.
 With the support of teaching assistants teachers can focus on the teaching.
-Due to the extensive shortage of teachers the government has in 2019 invested 475 million SEK to enable schools to employ techer assistants.
-Education programmes in for teacher assistants can for example be found within higher vocational education and folk high schools (folkhögskola).
+Due to the extensive shortage of teachers the government has in 2019 invested 475 million SEK (around 47 million EUR) to enable schools to employ teaching assistants.
+Educational programmes for teaching assistants can for example be found within higher vocational education and folk high schools (folkhögskola).

-Pupil assistants work in the school and help pupils in need of support or have special needs.
+Pupil assistants work in schools and help pupils in need of support or pupils with special needs.
 The duties of pupil assistants vary but they can for example help pupils keep up with the lessons due to difficulties relating to reading and writing or concentration, psychosocial problems or different kinds of disabilities.
-Pupil assistants also support the pupils during break time.
+Pupil assistants also support the pupils during breaks.
 Pupils with disabilities are often entitled to have a pupil assistant present during the school day in lessons and spare time activities.
-It is possible to work as a pupil assistants with different educational backgrounds.
-Entry requirements often include a completed upper secondary school education such as the child care and recreation programme.
+It is possible to work as a pupil assistant with different educational backgrounds.
+Entry requirements often include a completed upper secondary school education such as the childcare and recreation programme.

 According to the Education Act, pupils in the compulsory school (grundskola), compulsory school for pupils with learning disabilities (grundsärskola), the Sami school (sameskolan) and the upper secondary school (gymnasieskola) and upper secondary school for pupils with learning disabilities (gymnasiesärskola) must have access to school libraries.
 The duties of school librarians varies between schools and there are no official knowledge requirements for the profession.
 The teachers are responsible for the teaching, but the school librarian can act as support.
 The school librarian can for example participate in reading projects, book conversations and exercises in information search and source criticism.